-AASB 9 Financial Instruments, AASB 2009 11 Amendments to Australian Accounting Standards arising from AASB 9 and AASB 2010-7 Amendments to Australian Accounting Standards arising from AASB 9 (December 2010) (effective from 1 January 2013)
+AASB 9 Financial Instruments, associated standards, AASB 2010-7 Amendments to Australian Accounting Standards arising from AASB 9 and AASB 2012-6 Amendments to Australian Accounting Standards - Mandatory Effective Date of AASB 9 and transitional disclosures (effective from 1 January 2015)

-AASB 9 Financial Instruments addresses the classification, measurement and derecognition of financial assets and financial liabilities.
+AASB 9 Financial Instruments addresses the classification, measurement and de-recognition of financial assets and financial liabilities.

-The standard is not applicable until 1 January 2013 but is available for early adoption.
+The standard is not applicable until 1 January 2015 but is available for early adoption.

-When adopted, the standard will affect in particular the Council's accounting for its available-for-sale financial assets, since AASB 9 only permits the recognition of fair value gains and losses in other comprehensive income if they relate to equity investments that are not held for trading.
-Fair value gains and losses on available-for-sale debt investments, for example, will therefore have to be recognised directly in profit or loss.
+When adopted, the standard will affect in particular Council's accounting for its available-for-sale financial assets, since AASB 9 only permits the recognition of fair value gains and losses in other comprehensive income if they relate to equity investments that are not held for trading.

+Fair value gains and losses on available-for-sale debt investments, for example, will therefore have to be recognised directly in profit or loss although there is currently a proposal by the IASB to introduce a Fair value through Other Comprehensive Income category for debt instruments.